AceOfNitwits/PS-AnchorAPI/README.md

 # PowerShell Anchor-Api Module
 PowerShell module for managing Axcient Anchor via the v2 API

+🌟 ***Now with filesystem navigation***

-Functions are PS-friendly, returning objects and accepting pipeline input.
+Functions are PS-friendly, returning objects and accepting pipeline input where possible, including collections of objects.

 # Usage